NicosNicolaou16/TranslationsSetupFlutter/README.md

 2) Create the l10n.yaml file under the project directory and initialize the translations directory.

-3) Create the translations file.
+3) Create the translation file(s).

-4) Initialize the translation in the Material app.
+4) Initialize the translation in the Material widget.

 ```dart
 import 'package:flutter_gen/gen_l10n/app_localizations.dart';